Koji23/Simple-Chat-App/README.txt

         Will contain a new message object meeting the same specs as above.
       index:
         An integer specifying the index of the message object that the new message object is intended to replace.
+  response:
+    Also requires status code to confirm message update success or failure

 2.)
 User Controller

 - POST '/users'
   request:
     Request will come over containg only a string specifying the new username that is intended to be used.
+  response:
+    Also requires status code to confirm message update success or failure